Michigan Tech Huskies: Nordic skiing

 Like many schools in the northernmost regions of the United States MTU fields men's and women's nordic skiing.
 The Huskies ski teams compete in the Central Collegiate Ski Association, an NCAA ski-only athletic conference.

 MTU has its own downhill ski/snowboard hill, Mont Ripley, just across Portage Lake from campus, and maintains extensive cross-country ski trails (used for mountain biking in summer).

 Track and field

 One of Michigan Technological University's Division II sports is men and women's outdoor track and field.
 The women's team came about in 1984, as an addition to the men's team.
 The school also funded an indoor track and field team until 1991 but had to cut its varsity status due to lack of funding for scholarship sports.
-Due to renovation of Sherman Field and high cost to repair, the outdoor track was partially torn up and is not usable for track meets as of summer 2008.
+Due to renovation of Sherman Field, the addition of a soccer field, and lack of support from the athletic director, the outdoor track was partially torn up and is not usable for track meets as of summer 2008.
 This means the current track team travels mostly in Minnesota, Wisconsin and the Lower Peninsula for meets, allowing them to continue a variety of competition.